Student Responsibility for Observing Policies

 Auditors are not allowed to register until the first day of the quarter, and the limit of the course must not have reached the maximum.
 Changes to or from audit cannot be made after the first week of the quarter.

 Students enrolled for 10 or more non-audited credits may audit a course without an additional charge.
-Students enrolled for less than 10 credits will be charged $10 per credit to audit a course.
+Students enrolled for less than 10 credits should refer to the Tuition and Fees section ‘Auditing a class.’
 Students approved to register for an audit are responsible for paying any course fees attached to the course.
 Students enrolled in off-campus, self-supporting programs, who choose to audit are required to pay the full amount of tuition and fees.

 The Registrar’s Office grants course registration privileges on a space-available basis, for one term at a time, to non matriculated applicants, Washington state employees, WWU staff, and residents over 60 years of age who are eligible for tuition reduction.
 Special students and non matriculated students must submit a Special Student Enrollment Form to the Registrar’s Office each quarter.
 This form can be found online at: http://www.wwu.edu/depts/registrar/forms.shtml

 An undergraduate student is classified as a freshman when his or her total completed credits (including transferred credits) range from 0 to 44, a sophomore with credits of 45 to 89, a junior with credits of 90 to 134, and a senior with credits of 135 or more.